gpokhark/Udacity_Cpp_Chapters/4_Memory_Management/3_03_Call_by_Value_and_Reference/README.md

 Let us now look at an example of passing a variable by reference, shown in the code on the right.

 To pass a variable by reference, we simply declare the function parameters as references using `&` rather than as normal variables.
 When the function is called, `val` will become a reference to the argument.
 Since a reference to a variable is treated exactly the same as the variable itself, any changes made to the reference are passed through to the argument!

+# Quiz : Modifying several parameters
+An additional advantage of passing variables by reference is the possibility to modify several variables.
+When using the function return value for such a purpose, returning several variables is usually very cumbersome.

+Your task here is to create a function `AddFive` that modifies the `int` input variable by adding 5 and modifies the `bool` input variable to be `true`.
+In the code to the right you will find the function call in `main()`.